waldenjoy/mastogo-ble-bp-connector/mit_app/readme.md

-## The app was created using the [MIT App Inventor platform](https://iot.appinventor.mit.edu/), with some vibe coding here and there.
+## The app is being created using the [MIT App Inventor platform](https://iot.appinventor.mit.edu/), with some vibe coding here and there.
 <br>

-BLE extension for MIT APP Inventor \
+### BLE extension for MIT APP Inventor
 https://iot.appinventor.mit.edu/iot/reference/bluetoothle
 <br>